wehappit/nsequence/README.md

 ```
 #### Parameters

-`func`: The primary function defining the sequence.
-This function must accept an integer position and return the corresponding sequence term.
+- `func`: The primary function defining the sequence.

-`inverse_func`: An optional inverse function for func, allowing for the computation of positions or indices based on sequence term values.
+- `inverse_func`: An optional inverse function for `func`, allowing for the computation of positions or indices based on sequence term values.

-`indexing_func`: An optional function that maps sequence positions to custom indices, enabling non-standard indexing schemes.
+- `indexing_func`: An optional function that maps sequence positions to custom indices, enabling non-standard indexing schemes.

-`indexing_inverse_func`: The inverse of indexing_func, allowing for the determination of sequence positions from indices.
+- `indexing_inverse_func`: The inverse of `indexing_func`, allowing for the determination of sequence positions from indices.

-`initial_index`: The starting index for the sequence.
-This parameter is ignored if indexing_func is provided, as the initial index will then be derived from the indexing function.
+- `initial_index`: The starting index for the sequence.
+This parameter is ignored if `indexing_func` is provided, as the initial index will then be derived from the indexing function.

 ## Real-world Examples